CES (trade show): 1967

 The first CES was held in New York City from June 24 to 28, 1967.
 The 200 exhibitors attracted 17,500 attendees to the Hilton and Americana hotels over those four days.
-On view: the latest pocket radios and TVs with integrated circuits.
+Also displayed were pocket radios and TVs with integrated circuits.

 1970s

 1970

-Philips unveiled the first-ever home VCR, the N1500 videocassette recorder.
+At the 1970 CES, Philips unveiled the first-ever home VCR, the N1500 videocassette recorder.
 Until that point, VCRs cost upward of $50,000 and were used mainly by TV stations, but the Philips model with a built-in tuner was just $900.

 1976

-Winter CES held January 7–9 in Chicago, at the Conrad Hilton Hotel.
-Per the show guide, it included video (with television receivers and video systems panels), audio (including CB radio, radio, audio compacts, audio components, and tape equipment panels), and calculator and watch areas, considered separate component conferences.
-Speakers included the FTC's Joan Bernstein on "The Warranty Law -- Its Status and Impact," and the FCC's Richard M. Smith on "Regulating Citizens' Band Radios."
+The 1976 Winter CES was held January 7–9 in Chicago at the Conrad Hilton Hotel.
+Per the show guide, it included video (with television receivers and video systems panels), audio (including CB radio, radio, audio compacts, audio components, and tape equipment panels), and calculator and watch areas (considered separate component conferences).
+Speakers included the FTC's Joan Bernstein on "The Warranty Law – Its Status and Impact", and the FCC's Richard M. Smith on "Regulating Citizens' Band Radios".

-Summer CES held June 13–16 also in Chicago, at McCormick Place.
+The 1976 Summer CES was also held June 13–16 in Chicago at McCormick Place.